Kuala Sepetang charcoal factory - more on www.travelswithsun.com

 But what is all the charcoal (a.k.a. black gold) for?

 In Malaysia, charcoal is used for baking traditional food (biscuits or dumplings) or even to boil soup over!
-But that’s the older Chinese generation.
+But that’s according to the older Chinese generations.
 Apparently, it’s tastier.

 Activated charcoal (charcoal with added oxygen) is commonly used as air purifiers, teeth whiteners, remedies for an upset stomach.
 As well as for barbecues and steamboats.

-And there’s a pretty big demand for charcoal overseas too.
-In fact, 60% of the charcoal produced at the Kuala Sepetang charcoal factory is exported to Japan.
+And there’s a big demand for charcoal overseas too.
+In fact, 60% of the charcoal produced at this factory is exported to Japan.

 The river is used for transporting chopped mangrove wood to the charcoal factory in Kuala Sepetang